 - There are new players to the Travel soccer program (a child is new to Lexington, a player chooses to play Travel soccer instead of In-town, etc.)

-Spring teams are reviewed by the Director of Coaching before becoming final.
+Spring teams are reviewed by the Director of Coaching and the LUSC Evaluation Chair before becoming final.

 Division Directors communicate final teams to coaches and coaches contact families with their players’ team placements by February 15th.